takelley1/linux-notes/networking.md

   - servers maintain their own host keypairs (in /etc/ssh) to prove their identity to connecting clients
     - via a key-exchange, clients can know they're connecting to the same host and not an impersonator or man-in-the-middle (because the server can prove it has posession of the matching private key)

+`~/.ssh/authorized_keys`
-`alice/.ssh/authorized_keys` = contains the public keys of users allowed to login to alice's account
+  - contains the public keys of users allowed to login to this account

 [6]